TyronCameron/Taproots.jl/README.md

 Taproots.children(x::MyType) = x.children
 ```

 We're done!
-You already have access now to all the functionality in Taproots.jl.
+You now have access to (almost) all the functionality in Taproots.jl.

 Now let's say you create some nastily nested structure: